chbatey/scala-basics-talk/README.md

 This repo contains all the resources associated with my talk "Scala: Beyond the basics"

+I covers various aspects comparing it to Java.
+Highlighting where language features can be used instead of boiler plate and reflection.

 ## Generating

 `sbt paradox` will generate the presentation and place it in